-The firmware contains SMTP manager monitors all system events and user can e-mails with no software required.
-NTP is an Internet protocol used to synchronic sync otifications to be sent via 'Plain English' stands for Network Time Protocol, and it conize the clocks of computers to some dard protocol.
-You can directly type your AID subsystem can work with it.
+The firmware contains SMTP manager monitors all system events and user can select either single or multiple user notifications to be sent via 'Plain English' e-mails with no software required.
+NTP stands for Network Time Protocol, and it is an Internet protocol used to synchronize the clocks of computers to some time reference.
+NTP is an Internet standard protocol.
+You can directly type your NTP Server IP Address to have the RAID subsystem can work with it.